sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/sourcegraph_cloud.md

 [Sourcegraph Cloud](https://sourcegraph.com/search) lets you search your public code on GitHub or GitLab, and across millions of open-source project.

 Note that you can search across a maximum of 2,000 repositories at once using Sourcegraph Cloud.
-To search across more than 2,000 repositories at once or to search code hosted in an on-prem enviornment, [run your own Sourcegraph instance](../../../admin/install/index.md).
+To search across more than 2,000 repositories at once or to search code hosted in an on-prem environment, [run your own Sourcegraph instance](../../../admin/install/index.md).

 Note that **Organizations** feature is disabled in Sourcegraph Cloud.
 If you want to use it, you also need to [run your own Sourcegraph instance](../../../admin/install/index.md).